Economic Growth Moderating, Though U.S. Services Sector Still Strong

 West Texas Intermediate Crude:

+Investment advisory services are offered through BCJ Capital Management, LLC., an SEC Registered Investment Adviser.
 Information presented is for educational purposes only.
 It should not be considered specific investment advice, does not take into consideration your specific situation, and does not intend to make an offer or solicitation for the sale or purchase of any securities or investment strategies.
 Investments involve risk and are not guaranteed, and past performance is no guarantee of future results.
 For specific tax advice on any strategy, consult with a qualified tax professional before implementing any strategy discussed herein.
 BCJ FG 19-22